List of A Song of Ice and Fire characters: House Martell

 In Martin's fictional world, House Martell is one of the Great Houses of the Seven Kingdoms and is the ruling house of the kingdom of Dorne.
 Its seat is the castle of Sunspear.
 Its coat of arms displays a gold spear piercing a red sun on an orange field, and its words are Unbowed, Unbent, Unbroken.
 Bastards born in Dorne are generally given the surname "Sand".
 Dorne, along with House Martell, is culturally, ethnically, and politically distinct from the rest of the kingdoms.
 The rulers of Dorne are styled Prince or Princess because Dorne resisted direct conquest and joined the rest of the Seven Kingdoms through marriage.

-House Martell was an Andal house that was founded in Dorne during the Andal invasion, where they defeated the ruling First Men houses like the Wades and the Shells, but remained as vassals of other kings like those of Houses Jordayne, Allyrion, and Yronwood while maintaining their own territory.
-House Martell would rise to prominence with the arrival of the Rhoynish warrior-queen Nymeria in Dorne, along with the remnants of the Rhoynish people, fleeing the wrath of the Valyrian Freehold from the Rhoynish Wars.
+House Martell was an Andal house established in Dorne during the Andal invasion, when they defeated the ruling First Men houses such as the Wades and the Shells.
+Nevertheless, they remained vassals to other monarchs, including those of Houses Jordayne, Allyrion, and Yronwood, while maintaining their own territorial holdings.
+The prominence of House Martell increased with the arrival of the Rhoynish warrior-queen Nymeria in Dorne, accompanied by the remnants of the Rhoynish people fleeing the destruction caused by the Valyrian Freehold during the Rhoynish Wars.
 Lord Mors Martell wed Nymeria and used their combined strength to subdue all his rivals and unify Dorne into one principality.
-Their marriage would also see the Martells take up Rhoynish customs in place of Andal ones, with much of their civilization, such as the Spear Tower and the Tower of the Sun built in Rhoynish fashion.
+Their marriage would also see the Martells adopt Rhoynish customs in place of Andal ones, with much of their civilization, such as the Spear Tower and the Tower of the Sun, built in Rhoynish fashion.

-The Martells of Sunspear, along with Dorne, stood out in the Seven Kingdoms of Westeros as the only kingdom to resist Aegon Targaryen's conquest, with the Dornish resorting to guerilla warfare instead of fielding large armies (to avoid another Field of Fire) and hiding in strong palaces (to avoid the Burning of Harrenhal), assaulting the Targaryen armies when the dragons vanished and escaping whenever they took to the sky.
-House Martell secured a great Dornish victory against the Targaryens by killing Meraxes, along with Queen Rhaenys, with a scorpion.
+The Martells of Sunspear, along with Dorne, stood out in the Seven Kingdoms of Westeros as the only realm to resist Aegon Targaryen's conquest.
+The Dornish used guerrilla warfare instead of fielding large armies—partly to avoid another Field of Fire—and hid in strong palaces to evade the Burning of Harrenhal.
+They attacked the Targaryen armies when the dragons were not in the sky and escaped whenever the dragons took flight.
+House Martell achieved a significant Dornish victory against the Targaryens by killing Meraxes and Queen Rhaenys with a scorpion.